-This report summarises licence information, metered usage and monitoring data collected for the period between 1 July 2017 and 30 June 2018 in accordance with the recommendations given in the Koo Wee Rup GMP.
+This report summarises licence information, metered usage and monitoring data collected for the period between 1 July 2018 and 30 June 2019 in accordance with the requirements of the Koo Wee Rup GMP.

 The Koo Wee Rup WSPA is separated into 8 zones and comprises the groundwater resource, mainly in the Westernport sequence (Baxter, Sherwood and Yallock formations).
 The Westernport sequence is generally considered a single aquifer system, as there is a hydraulic connection between each individual formation.
-Taking this into account, there has been no vertical limits placed on the depth of the Koo Wee Rup WSPA.
 However basaltic clay of the Older Volcanics is considered to form a semi-confining layer between the Westernport sequence and the underlying Older Volcanics/Childers formations.

-Groundwater within the Koo Wee Rup WSPA is used for irrigation, dairy, industrial and stock and domestic purposes.
+Groundwater within the Koo Wee Rup WSPA is used for irrigation, dairy, industrial, and stock and domestic purposes.